How technology is helping provide 'personalised' news feed, content: Dailyhunt's Umang Bedi explains

 "Fake news is a huge menace today.
 Where does fake news start?
 Its either just fake or propoganda.
 Or its started by a user.
 We do not allow user generated content," he said.

-"So all the content that comes from the stringers, goes throught editorial review in house.
+"So all the content that comes from the stringers, goes through editorial review in-house.
 So we have 450 people in our company Dailyhunt, and another 400 people in OneIndia which is our entire editorial team, its all content and editorial.
-So we vet that content, we validate where is it coming from, whats the reputation of the source," Bedi further said.
+So we vet that content, we validate where is it coming from, what's the reputation of the source," Bedi further said.

 "The second thing that we do is, that large publisher content can also sometimes get flagged as fake news and there we do three things.
 We have a publisher quality score, a content quality score for each article , and if there are two flags from the users saying that it is fake, then we manually examine it and go back to the publisher.
 The most important thing is that for political content we do not take it from small publishers, we don't take it from PGC providers unless it is stiger who is on our rolls who has a contract with us.
 We only surface political content fromlarger more established publishers who have a certain repoutation," he added.